ovrdc/neohio-gis-2016-leaflet-jekyll-turf/index.md

 <div class="home">
   <br /><br />
-  <h1>This site contains examples from the presentation at the Northeast Ohio GIS Symposium on Leaflet, Jekyll and TurfJS.
-View the full presentation [here](https://getbounds.com/slides/neohio-gis-2016-leaflet-jekyll-turfjs/).</h1>
+  #This site contains examples from the presentation at the Northeast Ohio GIS Symposium on Leaflet, Jekyll and TurfJS.
+View the full presentation [here](https://getbounds.com/slides/neohio-gis-2016-leaflet-jekyll-turfjs/).

   <ul class="post-list">
     {% for post in site.posts %}